hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 For instance, yeasts are used in wine and beer-making to produce alcohol, while bacteria are used for yogurts to produce acid.
 Sometimes, a mix of both yeasts and bacteria can be used in tandem as well.

-Let's have a look at a few types of fermentation used in the food-industry—because who cares about the other types anyway.[^1]
+Let's have a look at a few types of fermentation used in the food-industry — because who cares about the other types anyway.[^1]

 [^1]: Actually, fermentation also occurs in other super interesting cases.
 For instance, during intense exercise, Mammalian muscles will undergo fermentation and transform some of those stored sugars into energy and lactic acid as a by-product.
 I now finally understand why my arms hurt after an intense climbing session!